Engage and entertain with fun activities at the right level

-These puzzles have 36 or 100 large pieces that are easier to grip and see.
-And the pictures are lovely, vibrant, and perfect for adults – not childish at all.
+The pictures in these puzzles are lovely, vibrant, and perfect for adults – not childish at all.

 Some of our favorites

-- Take Flight – hot air balloons, 100 pieces
+- Take Flight – colorful hot air balloons floating over a river, 100 pieces

 Puzzles for people with vision impairment